concurp1-1920/concurp1-1920.github.io/TPs/Magrathea.md

 coming intergalactic summit.

-According to the protocol agreed upon by the Bezerkis and the Vogons, a Vogon goes to Magrathea, and waits to meet 2 Bezerkis to exchange information before leaving the moon; BEzerkis, on the other hand, meet just 1 Vogon before leaving the moon.
+According to the protocol agreed upon by the Bezerkis and the Vogons, a Vogon goes to Magrathea, and waits to meet 2 Bezerkis to exchange information before leaving the moon; Bezerkis, on the other hand, meet just 1 Vogon before leaving the moon.
 Either Bezerkis or Vogons leave Magrathea without meeting anyone else once they have met the required number of other beings (in fact, they must leave).